-On an symmetric multiprocessor (SMP) machine, all data is visible from all processors.
-Nonuniform Memory Access (NUMA) machines also have a shared address space.
+NUMA computers also have a shared address space.
 In both cases, there is a single shared memory space and a single operating system instance.
-However, in an SMP machine, each processor is functionally identical and has equal time access to every memory address.
-In contrast, a NUMA system has a shared address space, but the access time to memory vary over physical address ranges and between processing elements.
-The Intel Xeon 7500 series processor (Nehalem i7 architecture) is an example of NUMA architecture.
+However, in an SMP computer, each processor is functionally identical and has equal time access to every memory address.

+In contrast, a NUMA system has a shared address space, but the access time to memory varies over physical address ranges and between processing elements.
+The Intel Xeon 7500 series processor (i7 architecture) is an example of NUMA architecture.
 Each processor has its own memory and can address the memory attached to another processor through the Quick Path Interconnect (QPI).

-The SGI UV 1000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 32 to 2560 Intel processor cores, as a cache-coherent single system image (SSI).
+The SGI UV 1000 series is a family of multiprocessor, distributed shared memory (DSM) computer systems that initially scale from 32 to 2560 Intel processor cores, as a cache-coherent single system image (SSI).
 The SGI UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent SSI.
-The SGI UV 2000 series scales from 32 to 4,096 Intel processor cores, as a cache-coherent SSI.
+The SGI UV 2000 series scales from 32 to 4,096 Intel processor cores as a cache-coherent SSI.

-In both UV series systems, there are two levels of NUMA: intranode managed by the QPI and internode managed through the HUB ASIC and NUMAlink 5 or NUMAlink 6.
-This section covers the following topics:
+There are two levels of NUMA: intranode, managed by the Intel QPI, and internode, managed through the SGI HUB ASIC and SGI NUMAlink 5 or SGI NUMAlink 6.